 Why start a small group?

-I challenge you to find that one person and invite her to your small group, then suggest meeting together once a week–just the two of you.
+I challenge you to find that one person and invite her to your small group; then suggest meeting together once a week–just the two of you.

 Okay, so here are my five best tips for starting a small group.

-First, pray.
 Pray specifically for God to speak to you and show you if this is something He is calling you to do.
 Pray that He would lead you in every aspect of starting your small group.
 If you don’t know how to hear from God, read this post on how to discern the voice of God.

 Decide on how you will invite them–in person, by email, paper invitation, Facebook group, etc. I recommend keeping your group small (8-12 people).

 Do you want to have refreshments or a meal?
 Adding a short time to share food together usually opens your group up and allows time to get to know each other.
 How long do you plan for your meeting to last?
 Let people know what to expect.

 Work around your church’s schedule.
 Talk with your pastor if you wish to meet at church.
 I recommend meeting in a home, which encourages your ladies to relax and share with each other.
 Discipleship is about doing real life together.
 Time spent together in your home will allow you to be vulnerable with the ladies you bring together.

 Do you want a video-driven study, one with a small amount of homework, or a study that goes deep into the Word?
 This consideration will depend upon the ladies you invite.
 Unchurched ladies or new Christians may be more encouraged by lessons that are shorter; while others may desire to go deeper in God’s Word.

-Let’s Run! is a 6-week study of some men and women in the Bible whom God commended for their faith.
+Living Faith is a 6-week study of some men and women in the Bible whom God commended for their faith.
 As we look at their lives, we see that they weren’t perfect; they were normal people, just like you and me.
 But they believed God.
 They ran their race with faith and perseverance, and their lives encourage us to do the same.
 This study will help your ladies uncover the truths of God’s Word and apply them to their own lives.